INDEX

 NOTE: This page has same options both for Server and Client operating modes.

-NOTE: This menu is available only in Server Operating mode and when Device Function is set to LoRaWAN Transparent Modem since it filters TCP/IP connections based on IP of the devices.
+This menu is available only in Server Operating mode since it filters TCP/IP connections based on IP of the devices.

-- User can select to activate White List and REDZ device will accept data packages only from the devices with addresses stated in the list.
+• User can select to activate White List and TLM device will accept data packages only from the devices with addresses stated in the list.

-- User can select to activate Black List and REDZ device will accept all data packages except from the devices with addresses stated in the list.
+• User can select to activate Black List and TLM device will accept all data packages except from the devices with addresses stated in the list.

 Following settings are available for any of the list.